expproletariy/twilio/README.md

 # twililo
 ## Twilio api for Golang
-It is a not full api because project in development mod now.
+It is a not full api now.
 Do not use in the production!
+Project under development!